Anton Luckievich: Arrest by Soviet authorities and death

-After the Soviet annexation of Western Belarus Luckievič participated in the Conference of the Belarusian intellectual elite and urged to revive the Belarusian school, culture and arts.
-He supported the unification of the Soviet Belarus and Western Belarus.
-On 30 September 1939 Luckievič was arrested by the Soviet authorities in Viĺnia and, later, transferred to Minsk.
-On 8 August 1940 he was charged with cooperation with the Polish intelligence service, the creation of counter-revolutionary organisations within the Belarusian nationalist circles and the establishment of the government of a bourgeois Belarus headed by the national fascist Luckievič.
-On 14 June 1941 he was sentenced for anti-Soviet activities to eight years of Gulag prison camps.
+After the Soviet annexation of Western Belarus, Luckievič participated in the Conference of the Belarusian intellectual elite and urged to revive the Belarusian school, culture and arts.
+He supported the unification of Soviet Belarus and Western Belarus.
+On 30 September 1939, Luckievič was arrested by the Soviet authorities in Vilnius and, later, transferred to Minsk.
+On 8 August 1940, he was charged with cooperation with the Polish intelligence service, the creation of counter-revolutionary organisations within the Belarusian nationalist circles and the establishment of the government of a bourgeois Belarus headed by the national fascist Luckievič.
+On 14 June 1941, he was sentenced for anti-Soviet activities to eight years of Gulag prison camps.
 Luckievič died on 23 March 1942 during his transfer to the prison camp.
 He was buried in the special sector of the communal cemetery of Atkarsk in Russia.
 Luckievič was posthumously exonerated in 1989.